paulaspinall23/Gilded-Rose-Kata-C-Sharp/README.md

 or VSCode.
 Your trainer can show you how to do this, if you need any help.

-5. Run this command to run your code:
+5. Change directory to "Chessington.UI", and run this command to run your code:
 `dotnet run`
 or run the project in your IDE (CTRL+F5 or ⌘+F5 usually)